 The ArcGIS Geostatistical Analyst extension provides tools for advanced data exploration, including trends, local variability, clustering, and spatial correlation.
 You can create surface models with a variety of interpolation techniques, including kriging.
 Surface models can be evaluated by cross-validation and other diagnostics.

 The ArcGIS Image Analyst extension provides tools for the visualization, measurement, and analysis of image data.
-You can compile 3D feature data with stereo viewing and mapping capabilities, work with oblique imagery in image space, perform image classification, and analyze image data with a variety of image processing tools and functions.
+You can compile 3D feature data with stereo viewing and mapping capabilities, work with oblique imagery in image space, perform image classification, and analyze image data using a variety of image processing tools and functions.

 The ArcGIS Spatial Analyst extension provides tools for creating and analyzing raster data and for performing integrated analysis of raster and vector data.
 You can derive surfaces, such as slope and aspect, from digital elevation models; create site suitability models using weighted overlay analysis; and perform complex landscape analysis, such as finding least-cost paths or modeling material flows, concentrations, and dispersions over a surface.